 On a large work surface, pat the chicken dry, drizzle with 1 tablespoon Canola oil and sprinkle with Tex-Mex seasoning.
 Rub all over to evenly adhere to both sides of the chicken breasts.

-Add 1 cup of Easy Ranchero Sauce to the bottom of the casserole dish.
-Nestle the chicken into the sauce, and add enough ranchero to just cover the breasts.
-Top with Monterey Jack cheese Pour ranchero sauce over the chicken, top with the cheese and cover with aluminum foil.
-Bake for 20 minutes.
+Add 1 cup of ranchero sauce to the bottom of the casserole dish.
+Nestle the chicken into the sauce.
+Ladle a generous spoonful of ranchero sauce over each breast, and top with Monterey Jack cheese.
+Cover with foil and bake for 20 minutes.

-Carefully remove the aluminum foil, increase the oven temperature to 375° and continue to bake for another 10 minutes.
-No need to wait on the oven to preheat.
-Just put the chicken right back into the oven.
+Carefully remove the aluminum foil and continue to bake for another 10 minutes.
 Remove from the oven and sprinkle with cilantro, if desired.
 Allow to cool slightly and serve alongside sliced avocados and warm flour or corn tortillas.
 Enjoy.

 Pair Baked Chicken with Ranchero Sauce with: